Our Honey Products!

 Our honey is not pasteurized - we don't even use a heated knife to extract our honey.
 We never heat our honey over natural hive temperatures, and we only filter it minimally to remove wax particles.
 We strain the honey through a 400-600 micron mesh, which allows the pollen to filter through into the bottled honey.
 The honey that you purchase from your local grocery store could have been ultra-filtered and pasteurized, which removes the healthful benefits.
 This honey may be bottled in the United States, but originated from a foreign country without honey-extracting/storage ethics, or possibly is adulterated with additional ingredients, such as high fructose corn syrup.

 We often get asked how we can offer and know the varietal of honey.
 As a beekeeper, it is important to know the honey-producing trees and plants that are available within a three mile radius of your apiary, as well as understand the bloom period of each of those trees and plants.
-We harvest the honey right after a specific tree or plant that produces abundant nectar has completed a blooming period.
-While our honey is never mono-floral, as it is impossible to state the bees only visited one species of flower, the varietal name indicates the primary nectar source plants the bees were foraging on at the time of surplus honey production.
+While our honey is never mono-floral, as it is impossible to state the bees only visited one species of flower, the varietal name indicates the primary nectar source the bees were foraging on at the time of surplus honey production.
 Our liquid honey is never flavored or infused with additional ingredients.
 (Please note that we do prepare a creamed honey in which we add freeze-dried fruit or cinnamon powder to the concoction.)

-At our Runnels apiary, where there are Black Locust trees within a three-mile radius of our apiary, and during the years the Black Locust trees have a prolific bloom in early June, we pull the honey frames after the trees complete the bloom period.
-We can't always offer this varietal, as many times in early June, the bees are still focused on building the colony to a robust population.
+At both of the Runnells apiaries and Indianola apiary, there are Black Locust trees within a three-mile radius of our apiaries.
+We can't always offer this varietal, as many times in May, the bees are still focused on building the colony to a robust population.
 In addition, the Black Locust does not bloom every year; therefore, we are never sure if we will be able to offer this honey from year to year.
-However, when possible, we will harvest the honey after the Black Locust trees have bloomed if the bees have collected sufficient honey to warrant the work.
+However, when available, we track the blooming period of the trees, and extract the honey.
 Black locust honey is delectable; it is a very light, mild distinctive honey, and is worth the additional effort.
 Black Locust honey is this author's favorite honey!

-Many beekeepers wait until August to extract; in doing so, the honey is mixed and typically just called wildflower honey.
-Extracting several times throughout the summer is labor intensive; but, we love the experience and the ability to offer our customers the opportunity to enjoy several types of honey.
+Many beekeepers do not tract the bloom period of honey-producing plants, and the deposit of nectar in the honey supers by the bees, the honey is mixed and typically just called wildflower honey.
+We DO track the bloom period of our honey-producing trees and plants - tracking and extracting varietal honey is more labor intensive; but, we love the experience and the ability to offer our customers the opportunity to enjoy several types of honey.

 Our recommendation is if you find a varietal that you love, buy enough to supply yourself for the upcoming year.
-Our varietals, especially the black locust and wildflower honey, sell out very quickly.
+Our varietals, especially the black locust, linden and Des Moines wildflower honey, sell out very quickly.
 We have found our customers get disappointed when they found a honey they love, and have to wait months to restock their supply.
-Since our harvest is focused during June, July and August, it may be months before the honey is available again.
+Since our harvest is focused during late July, early August, it will be months before the honey is available again.